5 min read

 9:27

-The problem is that most of us don’t actually know who our professional self is.
-We know our job description.
-We know our title.
-But we don’t understand the underlying machinery – the natural work personality that dictates why we thrive in a crisis but shrink during a routine admin day.
-When you don’t understand this, work feels like an uphill battle.
-You’re constantly fighting against your natural grain, trying to be the ‘loud leader’ when you’re actually a thoughtful strategist, or trying to be the ‘meticulous detail person’ when your brain is wired for the big picture.
+The bigger part is that most of us never learned what our professional self actually runs on.
+We know our job title and our description.
+We don't know the machinery underneath: why we come alive in a crisis and shrink on a routine admin day, why one colleague's bluntness lands fine and another's ruins the afternoon.
+So we fight our own grain, trying to be the loud leader when we're a thoughtful strategist, or the meticulous detail person when our brain is wired for the big picture.

 Section 1 illustration for How to understand and grow your professional self

-Your professional self isn’t a static set of skills.
-It’s the intersection of your experience and your natural work personality.
-Think of your work personality as your default setting – the way you naturally prefer to communicate, solve problems, and handle conflict.
-When you understand these settings, you stop judging yourself for not being ‘everything to everyone’ and start doubling down on where you actually excel.
+Your professional self is more than a set of skills.
+It sits where your experience meets your natural work personality, which you can think of as your default setting: how you prefer to communicate, solve problems and handle conflict when no one is asking you to perform.
+Once you can see that setting, you stop judging yourself for not being everything to everyone and start doubling down where you're actually good.

-There’s a common fear that showing your true professional self makes you vulnerable or ‘less professional’.
-In reality, the opposite is true.
-In a modern workplace, authenticity is a shortcut to trust.
-When you are honest about how you work best – for instance, admitting you need time to reflect before making a decision – you actually make it easier for people to work with you.
+There's a common fear that showing your real professional self makes you look vulnerable or "less professional".
+Usually the opposite happens.
+Authenticity is a shortcut to trust.
+When you're honest about how you work best, say by admitting you need time to reflect before you decide, you make yourself easier to work with, because people stop guessing.

-How to align your career with your professional self
+How to grow your professional self without faking it

 Section 2 illustration for How to understand and grow your professional self